open-telemetry/opentelemetry-specification/specification/metrics/api.md

-When more than one Instrument of the same `name` is created for identical Meters, denoted _duplicate instrument registration_, the implementation MUST return a valid Instrument in every case.
+When more than one Instrument of the same `name` is created for identical Meters, denoted _duplicate instrument registration_, the implementation MUST create a valid Instrument in every case.
+Here, "valid" means an instrument that is functional and can expected to export data, despite potentially creating a [semantic error in the data model](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations).

 It is unspecified whether or under which conditions the same or different Instrument instance will be returned as a result of